Antonello Manacorda

-Antonello Manacorda (born 1970) is an Italian violinist and conductor, especially of opera, who has worked internationally.
+Antonello Manacorda (born 1970) is an Italian violinist and conductor who has worked internationally.
 He has been the chief conductor of the Kammerakademie Potsdam and of Het Gelders Orkest.
+In 2026, he was appointed the next Artistic and Music Director of the French period-instrument orchestra Les Siècles, beginning with the 2027–2028 season.

 Career

 Born in Turin, Manacorda studied violin at the conservatory of his hometown with Sergio Lamberto, graduating with distinction.
 He continued his studies with Herman Krebbers in Amsterdam, with Eduard Schmieder and with Franco Gulli.
 In 1994, Claudio Abbado appointed him concertmaster of the Gustav Mahler Jugendorchester.
 Manacorda founded in 1997, with colleagues and Abbado, the Mahler Chamber Orchestra (MCO), for which he has served as concertmaster and as vice president.